NEW** What participants say about the CEI Summer/Winter Schools **NEW

 Tuition Fee and Application Process: See the information on the second page of the 2024 School Flyer.
 Participants from the EU may be eligible for Erasmus+ funding to attend the face-to-face node in Norway.
 You apply through your institution.
 We can provide general information to help you (please email school at communityeconomies dot org).

 How much time does the School take?

-Face-to-face nodes operate from 9am to 5pm (with a midday start on the first day, and a 1pm finish on the last day).
-Online nodes cover the same content and operate from 10am to 4pm (with a midday start on the first day, and a 1pm finish on the last day).
+Face-to-face nodes operate from 9am to 5pm (with a midday start and 6pm finish on the first day, and a 1pm finish on the last day).
+Online nodes cover the same content and operate from 10am to 4pm (with a midday start and 6pm finish on the first day, and a 1pm finish on the last day).
 There is also a small amount of homework to help deepen your understanding of the core concepts.
 There is a two-day weekend break on Sat 22 June and Sun 23 June.

 How much reading is involved?

 The School is a 'deep dive' into foundational texts.
 There are nine central articles/book chapters, and five supplementary articles/book chapters.
 The program includes reading time during the School and exercises to help guide you through the readings.
 We circulate the readings about a month before the School starts.
 If you need time to process material, we recommend that you read the nine central readings before the School starts.
 Even a skim read beforehand will help you 'process' the ideas once the School starts.
 You might also look over the five supplementary readings (e.g., you might look at the introductions and the main headings).
 You'll find that you come back to the readings 'time and again' and so the School serves as an initial foray into the ideas.
 Reading them beforehand will give you a head start, but it is not essential.

 The School uses a combination of teaching and learning strategies, including short lectures and discussions, and small group activities to apply the readings and concepts.